alecatuae/beaver/docs/page_details.md

   - Full CRUD operations for categories (Create, Read, Update, Delete).
   - Interactive interface with field validations:
     - Required fields: Category name.
-    - Optional field for detailed description (up to 256 characters) with visual counter.
+    - Optional field for detailed description (up to 256 characters) with a visual counter.
-    - Support for uploading a representative image for the category.
+    - Selection of a representative image for the category:
+      - Only `.png` format is accepted.
+      - Images are stored statically under the `public/images/categories` directory on the frontend.
+      - Users can select an image from a predefined list.
+      - Selected images are used to visually represent the nodes in the graph.
   - Real-time list updates after creating, editing, or deleting a category.
   - Modal-based interface for detailed viewing and editing.
   - Responsive card-based layout: